Red Orchestra (espionage): Historical research

+In the 1970's, the survivors of the Rote Kapelle began to write their memoirs.
+The first of these was Leopold Treppers "Le grand jeu" (The Great Game).
+In the book, Trepper tried to construct a new personae for himself as "The Grand Chief" of Soviet espionage.
+In many instances he changed dates, places, the order of event and sometimes people to present a false narrative, in essence to disguise the fact that he betrayed many people to the Gestapo who were associated with the Rote Kappelle and the French PCF.
+French author Guillaume Bourgeois who conducted a study of the Rote Kapelle, comprehensively destroyed the accuracy of Trepper's memoir by revealing him as a Gestapo agent who used his knowledge of the Rote Kapelle to destroy it from the inside.

 In 1983, historian Peter Steinbach and designer, Hans Peter Hoch were commissioned by Richard von Weizsäcker, then mayor of Berlin, to fully document the German resistance to Nazism, in all its diversity.
 In 1989, the Memorial to the German Resistance established a permanent exhibition on the subject.

 The effort by people like Weizsäcker led to an intensification of research, but it was only with the ending of the Eastern Bloc and the collapse of the Soviet Union on 8 December 1991, that the evaluation of Soviet archive documentation on the Red Orchestra could begin, without the lens of ideology intruding.
 In 2002, for the first time, Hans Coppi and Soviet political historian Boris Lwowitsch Chawkin and historian Yuri N. Zorya brought to light many original documents from the Russian archives, which refuted the myth that the Harnack and Schulze-Boysen groups were a spy organisation.

 In 2009, a study by American political scientist Anne Nelson that was published as a book, came to the following conclusions: